cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

 * A boolean whether the move is valid, called `Possible`.
 * A text reason as to why the move is not valid, called `Reason`.

-As with other data structures, you can create the query message object with Starport:
+As with other data structures, you can create the query message object with Ignite CLI:

 ```sh
 $ starport scaffold query canPlayMove idValue player fromX:uint fromY:uint toX:uint toY:uint --module checkers --response possible:bool,reason